Plateau alley defence

 Chain-gun comfort

 If you brought Warthog buddies along and you want things cushy, just swing the hog around as you get to the top of the alley, so it's pointing down.
 Both occupants will have good protection against the onslaught and the gunner should have a fine time of things mowing down the enemy ranks.
 Meanwhile you can work around the hog or move around up on the plateau edge to send grenades and gunfire down into the enemy.
 Either way, the Covenant aren't gonna like it.
+If you prefer, you could get the seated passenger dismounted so he can throw frags.

 Surprisingly you can even work in front of the hog, without getting your head shot off.
 Just make sure the hog is well back where the ground is levelling out, and you seem to be ok.
 It's a nice arrangement because you've got a clear view and room to move around, and you've also got the comforting sound of that chain-gun going like the blazes just behind you.

-Sliding it down
+Sending it down the alley

+The obstruction will tend to lower the intensity of the enemy attack to some degree, especially in regard to the rush of Elites at the start, so this can be used as a way of making things a bit less hectic on average if you prefer things that way.
 Later in the battle you can have the fun of lobbing a grenade down to the hog to blast it up into the air and down onto enemy heads.
 That's especially good fun when there are some loose plasma grenades around to send it extra high.

 Deliberate blocking